Market Products in Canada

 - Costs to promote Ontario products explicitly over those of another province or territory of Canada

 35 per cent, up to a maximum of $45,000

 - Certificate of completion for a GYFP Workshop and a copy of your GYFP Action Plan

-- Copy of a business or marketing plan, based on the specific market development opportunity that will be addressed through the project, that includes:
+- A business or marketing plan, based on the specific market development opportunity that will be addressed through the project, that includes:

 - Market research analysis that supports entry into the specific market within Canada

 - Sales targets and an assessment of other potential business impacts

 - Implementation strategy